acolistro/week-3/README.md

 ### License

-*No licensing is necessary for the current version of this application*
+*No licensing is necessary for the current version of this application as the background image is labeled for reuse and the font is free from google fonts*

 Copyright (c) 2016 **_MallSoft95 LLC_**